benitomartin/mlops-crypto-predictor/README.md

 helm uninstall mlflow -n mlflow
 ```

+> NOTE: To run the `train.py` in the predictor service, you need to port-forward the MLflow UI and RisingWave UI.

 ## Makefile

 The project includes a Makefile with several useful commands for development and deployment: